netgen/local-development-setup/mysql/README.md

 For MacOS, [TablePlus](https://tableplus.com/) is a good choice, offering unlimited free trial with reasonable limitations for light use.

-Install your preferred GUI client and configure the connection to the server.
+Install your preferred GUI client and configure the connection to the server with the `admin` user.
 If the connection works, you've finished installing and configuring your MySQL server.